strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.9.1 - 2024-05-27 =
+* BUG FIX: Fixes an issue for checkout, when a membership-linked product only allows one product per checkout. (@dparker1005)

 = 1.9 - 2024-03-11 =
 * ENHANCEMENT: Added support for Paid Memberships Pro 3.0+ to allow multiple level purchases within a single cart if the level linked to the product allows multiple levels at once.
 * ENHANCEMENT/BUG FIX: Fixed an issue where Variable Subscription products did not handle cancellations correctly.